Luis Arraez Player Props: Marlins vs. Braves

 Luis Arraez At The Plate

-- He has gone deep in one of 26 games, and in 1% of his plate appearances.
+- He has hit a long ball in one of 27 games, and in 0.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.